 The Network’s members include clinicians (medical, nursing and allied health professionals), consumers and representatives from the NSW Ministry of Health, local health districts, specialty network governed health corporations, NSW Branch of the Royal Australian and New Zealand College of Ophthalmologists (RANZCO), Rural, and Orthoptic Standing Committees, the Optometrists Association of Australia (NSW) and non-government vision organisations.

-- To develop a model of care for public patients with uncomplicated symptomatic cataract.
+- To facilitate the testing of a model of care for public patients with uncomplicated symptomatic cataract

 - Eye emergency clinician education for medical and nursing clinicians working in emergency departments in both rural and metropolitan areas.